-- a.
-It facilitates the proliferation and differentiation of the erythrocyte lineage. - b.
-It is a hormone produced by the thyroid gland. - c.
+- c.
 It is a hemopoietic growth factor that prompts lymphoid stem cells to leave the bone marrow. - d.
 Both a and b are true.

 Which of the following statements about mature, circulating erythrocytes is true?

 a.
 They have no nucleus.

 b.
 They are packed with mitochondria.

 c.
 They survive for an average of 4 days.

 d.
 All of the above.

 A molecule of hemoglobin

 a. is shaped like a biconcave disk packed almost entirely with iron

 b. contains four glycoprotein units studded with oxygen

 c. consists of four globin proteins, each bound to a molecule of heme

 d. can carry up to 120 molecules of oxygen

 The production of healthy erythrocytes depends upon the availability of

-·

 a. copper

 b. zinc

 c. vitamin B 12

 d. copper, zinc, and vitamin B{12}

-Aging and damaged erythrocytes are removed from the circulation by
+a Aging and damaged erythrocytes are removed from the circulation by myeoblasts

-a. myeoblasts

-b. monocytes
+monocytes

-c. macrophages
+macrophages

-d. mast cells
+mast cells

 The process by which leukocytes squeeze through adjacent cells in a blood vessel

 wall is called

 a. leukocytosis

 b. positive chemotaxis

 c. emigration

 d. cytoplasmic extending

 Which of the following describes a neutrophil?

 a. abundant, agranular, especially effective against cancer cells

-abundant, granular, especially effective against bacteria
+b. abundant, granular, especially effective against bacteria

-rare, agranular, releases antimicrobial defensins
+c. rare, agranular, releases antimicrobial defensins

-rare, granular, contains multiple granules packed with histamine
+d. rare, granular, contains multiple granules packed with histamine

 T and B lymphocytes

 a. are polymorphonuclear

 b. are involved with specific immune function

 c. proliferate excessively in leukopenia

 d. are most active against parasitic worms

 Thrombocytes are more accurately called

 a. clotting factors

 b. megakaryoblasts

 c. megakaryocytes

 d. platelets

 The first step in hemostasis is

 a. vascular spasm

 b. conversion of fibrinogen to fibrin

 c. activation of the intrinsic pathway

 d. activation of the common pathway

 Prothrombin is converted to thrombin during the

 a. intrinsic pathway

 b. extrinsic pathway

 d. formation of the platelet plug

 The process in which antibodies attach to antigens, causing the formation of

 masses of linked cells, is called

-sensitization
+a. sensitization

-coagulation
+b. coagulation

-agglutination
+c. agglutination

 d. hemolysis

 People with ABO blood type O

 a. have both antigens A and B on their erythrocytes

 b. lack both antigens A and B on their erythrocytes

 c. have neither anti-A nor anti-B antibodies circulating in their blood plasma

 d. are considered universal recipients

 Hemolytic disease of the newborn is a risk during a subsequent pregnancy in

 which

 a. a type AB mother is carrying a type O fetus

 b. a type O mother is carrying a type AB fetus

 c. an Rh + mother is carrying an Rh - fetus

 d. an Rh - mother is carrying a second Rh + fetus

 Which of the following cells is phagocytic?

 a. plasma cell

 b. macrophage

 c.
 B cell

 d.
 NK cell